Traditional Country

-Let’s take a journey through the dusty backroads and honky-tonks where Traditional Country musi was born and bred.
+Let’s take a journey through the dusty backroads and honky-tonks where Traditional Country music was born and bred.

 Where Did Traditional Country Come From?